What Contextual Marketing is Not

 Giving Credit Where Credit is Due

-This article started when I interviewed Eric Cawley of Complete Marketing Solutions of Boise, ID.
+This article started when I interviewed Eric Cawley of Small Business Marketing of Boise, ID.
 The focus of my interview was software tools for content marketing (we at Organic Growth are developing such software tools, and these interviews are part of our research to determine what’s missing from currently available tools and options).

 Eric kept talking about marketing strategies other than content marketing software tools, which caused me to ask him something like “How do you do Content Marketing for your clients?”, which he answered by saying “We focus more on Contextual Marketing”.